Applications Now Open for 2023 Sandra Ogg Rude Memorial Grant

-Annually, Complex Weavers offers a merit based grant to a CW member (or members).
-This grant is offered for technical and aesthetic development related to learning and teaching advanced* weaving techniques.
+Annually, Complex Weavers offers a merit-based grant to a CW member, or members, in memory of longtime CW member Sandra Ogg Rude.
+This grant is offered for technical and aesthetic innovation related to learning and sharing advanced* weaving techniques.

 If you would like to help sustain the fund through donations, you will find more information here.

 Any current member of Complex Weavers is eligible to apply for this grant.

 Grants will support both learning and teaching projects.
 Applications for teaching projects and for learning projects will be accepted every year, with each evaluated on its individual merits.
 Resubmission of a proposal not previously selected is acceptable, as long as the proposal meets the current criteria at the time of the new submission.

 Sandra Ogg Rude Memorial Grants may be awarded annually up to a total amount of $1,000.00.
 At the jurors’ discretion, that amount may be awarded to one recipient or shared among multiple recipients, but will not exceed $1,000.00 per year.

 Recipients of a Sandra Ogg Rude Memorial Grant may not be awarded a second grant until three years after the original grant was awarded.

 In a year when no applications are submitted, or no grants are awarded, the grant money will remain in the endowment fund.
 No money from the fund shall be used for any purposes other than awarding grants to CW members in memory of Sandra Ogg Rude.

 Any topic related to advanced weaving may be considered.
 Financial need is not a consideration.

 Requests for grant funds may include travel costs; materials; space or equipment rental; technology licensing or subscription fees; production costs; etc. Purchases of non-consumable supplies or equipment will not be considered.